Enter your state

 Medicare beneficiaries in Michigan who are enrolled in Original Medicare (Part A and B) may find that these plans do not cover all of their health expenses.
 However, Medicare beneficiaries in Michigan can opt to enroll in a Medicare Supplement plan, also known as Medigap, which may cover expenses such as copayments, deductibles, coinsurance, and possibly other out-of-pocket expenses.
 Most states offer ten standard Medigap policy options.

 It is best to enroll in a Medigap plan during your six-month Medigap Open Enrollment Period starting the first day of the month you are 65 or older and are enrolled in Medicare Part B. During this time, you may enroll in any Medicare Supplement plan in Michigan, even if you have health problems.
-No medical underwriting is required, pre-existing conditions are not considered, and you have the guaranteed issue right to enroll in a plan of your choosing.
+No medical underwriting is required, premiums are not higher based on pre-existing conditions, and you have the guaranteed issue right to enroll in a plan of your choosing.

 After that six-month period, you may still apply for and enroll in a Medigap plan, but you may be required to undergo medical underwriting and could end up paying more or even being denied coverage based on a pre-existing condition.